Updated: Aug 15

 Here are a few tips to keep in mind when serving customers with severe mental illnesses:

-Although you may be in the position of power in your role, try not to emphasize your authority but instead act more as a helper, assisting them to find the product or service they need.
+Although you may be in a position of power in your role, try not to emphasize your authority but instead act as a helper, assisting them to find the product or service they need.

 Establish a rapport with them, by saying their name if you know it.
-Give them a simple compliment.
+Please give them a simple compliment.

 If someone is delusional, don’t try to correct his or her hallucinations.
 Avoid taking on the role of the therapist.
 You can try calling their name a few times to see if they can refocus on why they need your service.

-On occasion, a person with a severe mental illness may make threats.
+Occasionally, a person with a severe mental illness may threaten others.
 Be aware they rarely carry them out.

-Avoid drawing any unnecessary attention to someone who is acting out or behaving differently.
-It is disrespectful to do so and staring or making loud comments to them does not help.
+Avoid drawing unnecessary attention to someone acting out or behaving differently.
+It is disrespectful to do so, and staring at or making loud comments to them does not help.

-For more information on how to provide courteous customer service to people with mental illnesses, subscribe to our upcoming digital magazine, Your Diverse Customer which will be coming out in Spring 2018.
-Our first issue will be devoted to serving customers with mental illnesses.
+For more information, contact us about our publication focused on mental health, which is devoted to serving customers with mental illnesses.
 It will feature interviews, tips and strategies, global trends, resources, case studies and more.